hashicorp/terraform-provider-google/website/docs/r/compute_interconnect_attachment.html.markdown

 The following arguments are supported:

-* `interconnect` -
-  (Required)
-  URL of the underlying Interconnect object that this attachment's traffic will traverse through.

 * `router` -
   (Required)
   URL of the cloud router to be used for dynamic routing.
 This router must be in